Tamborine Mountain Distillery

 Winter Solstice Dinner at Mavis’s Kitchen

+FROM THE ARCHIVES: NOTE: Mavis’s Kitchen is now permanently closed. ….
 As we reach the shortest day of the year, winter chills creep in as the sun sinks behind the hills.
 We linger in tracky dacks, loathe to venture out, content to reach for comfort food in the shelter of warm homes.
-The winter solstice or ‘Yuletide’ marks a turning point from which days get longer, […]
+The winter solstice […]

 Opera at Mavis’s Kitchen

+FROM THE ARCHIVES: NOTE: Mavis’s Kitchen is permanently closed. ….
 Many storms are followed by a rainbow.
 When we gather on a bright winter’s day in June for a long table lunch beside the lake at Mavis’s Kitchen, we are thinking celebration.
-But the sobering trip along the Tweed reminds us of the devastation caused by the flood just two months before.
-Grass, beaten into […]
+But the sobering trip along the Tweed reminds us of the devastation caused […]